dosipod/SrWiki/UDP-Sound-Sync.md

       float  FFT_MajorPeak;   //  04 Bytes  - frequency of strongest peak in FFT
 };
 ```
+Caution: this is a C language "struct".
+Due to padding performed by gcc, the actual package is slightly bigger; it includes "padding bytes" for aligning struct members to word boundaries.

 The V2 format expects that AGC is performed by the sender, so there is no need to transmit "AGC" and "non-AGC" samples separately.
 To save bandwidth, the `myvals[]` array was removed, and all numbers are either `float` or `uint8_t`.